Robert Falcon Scott: Last march

 After walking 20 mi farther despite Scott's toes now becoming frostbitten, the three remaining men made their final camp on 19 March, approximately 12.5 mi short of One Ton Depot.
 The next day a fierce blizzard prevented their making any progress.
 During the next nine days, as their supplies ran out, and with storms still raging outside the tent, Scott and his companions wrote their farewell letters.
 Scott gave up his diary after 23 March, save for a final entry on 29 March, with its concluding words: "Last entry.
 For God's sake look after our people".
 He left letters to Wilson's mother, Bowers' mother, a string of notables including his former commander, Sir George Egerton, his own mother and his wife.

 He also wrote his "Message to the Public", primarily a vindication of the expedition's organisation and conduct in which the party's failure is attributed to weather and other misfortunes, but ending on an inspirational note, with these words:

 Scott is presumed to have died on 29 March 1912, or possibly one day later.
 The positions of the bodies in the tent when it was discovered eight months later suggested that Scott was the last of the three to die.

+In his final journal entry he wrote:

-The bodies of Scott and his companions were discovered by a search party on 12 November 1912 and their records retrieved.
-Tryggve Gran, who was part of the search party, described the scene as, "snowcovered til up above the door, with Scott in the middle, half out of his bagg [sic] ... the frost had made the skin yellow & transparent & I’ve never seen anything worse in my life."
-Their final camp became their tomb; the tent roof was lowered over the bodies and a high cairn of snow was erected over it, topped by a roughly fashioned cross, erected using Gran's skis.
+The bodies of Scott and his companions were discovered by a search party on 12 November 1912.
+Tryggve Gran, who was part of the search party, described the scene as, "snowcovered til up above the door, with Scott in the middle, half out of his bagg [sic] ... the frost had made the skin yellow & transparent & I've never seen anything worse in my life."
+Their final camp became their tomb; their records and personal belongings were retrieved before the tent roof was lowered over the bodies and a high cairn of snow was erected over it, topped by a roughly fashioned cross, erected using Gran's skis.
 Next to their bodies lay 35 lb of Glossopteris tree fossils which they had dragged on hand sledges.
 These were the first ever discovered Antarctic fossils and proved that Antarctica had once been warm and connected to other continents.

 In January 1913, before Terra Nova left for home, a large wooden cross was made by the ship's carpenters, inscribed with the names of the lost party and Tennyson's line from his poem Ulysses: "To strive, to seek, to find, and not to yield", and was erected as a permanent memorial on Observation Hill, overlooking Hut Point.